Find out how EU traders can claim relief from duty on goods temporarily exported for processing or repair in a non-EU country.

-If you require a retrospective authorisation this can be considered by HMRC on a case by case basis.
-Retrospective applications should be made on form SP4.
+If you need a retrospective authorisation, this can be considered by HMRC on a case by case basis.
+Make a retrospective application on form SP4.

 You can cancel your OPR authorisation by stating this in writing to your supervising office.

 OPR impacts on other processes.

 Goods need to be declared by exporters as OPR when lodging an export declaration using 2 systems:

 How to use the SAD form C88 declaration for export